 Fortunately there's a solution: the concurrent low-pause garbage collection algorithms, Concurrent Mark Sweep (CMS) and Garbage First (G1).
 These attempt to do much of the garbage collection concurrently with application threads, resulting in much shorter pauses (at a slight cost in extra CPU use).
 We're going to focus on G1, because it is slated to become the default in Java 9 and is the official recommendation for large heap sizes.

-Let's see what happens when someone uses G1 on a similarly-sized Jenkins master at company B (17 GB heap):
+Let's see what happens when someone uses G1 on a similarly-sized Jenkins master with Instance B (17 GB heap):

 - 16 GB max heap, 0.5 GB initial size